hellodommy/cs3245-hw/HW1/README.txt

 == Python Version ==

-I'm (We're) using Python Version <3.7.6 or replace version number> for this assignment.
+I'm (We're) using Python Version 3.7.3 for this assignment.

 == General Notes about this assignment ==